Serial-Comma/obsidian-notes/H1 Economics/Chapter 2/Chapter 2.1 Part 3 Government Intervention/Direct Provision.md

 ## Limitations
 - Fall in [[dynamic efficiency]], leading to a possible fall in quantity in long run, due to lack of incentive to innovate and reduce costs
-- If government has imperfect information, they may produce too much or too little of the good, leading to [[allocative efficiency]]
+- If government has imperfect information, they may produce too much or too little of the good, leading to lower [[allocative efficiency]]

+## Unintended Consequences